Queens College, City University of New York: Residence

 The Summit, Queens College's first residence hall, opened in the fall of 2009.

 Queens College's first residence hall, the Summit Apartments, opened in 2009.
 This low-rise, 506-bed facility is located in the middle of the campus.
 Queens College is still primarily a commuter school, as only 500 of its over 19,000 students live on campus.
 The building has a gold certificate from the Leadership in Energy and Environmental Design (LEED), an organization that certifies buildings to have met environmentally sustainable construction standards.
 Queens College's residence hall offers study lounges on each floor, wireless internet, laundry services, and a state of the art fitness center.
 The Summit Apartments also includes kitchens with full-size appliances, as well as dining areas, microwaves, couches, entertainment stands, and music practice rooms.

 In addition to the Summit, many students rent apartments off-campus in the surrounding neighborhoods.

+Public transit access

+Queens College can be accessed via the or bus on Main Street, or the bus on Kissena Boulevard.
+The northeast corner also allows access from the buses on Horace Harding Expressway.